 The radian system is used for measuring angles and as the unit of choice for trigonometric functions.
 While the degree angle system is often used to introduce concepts, the radian system eventually becomes the preferred unit for measuring angles in math[1].

 Radians are a unit that measures angle as the ratio of the angle’s arc length over the radius of a circle.
-The (equivalent) symbol is used to represent the radius-invariant property of the definiton[2].
-A full rotation is equal to (tau) radians where is the naturally occurring circle constant defined by a circle’s circumference divided by its radius.
+A full rotation in radians is equal to (tau) radians, where tau is defined as the circumference of a circle divided by its radius.

 Angles measured using radians are usually expressed using the circle constant (tau).
 Shown below are some examples of angles measured using radians.
 The variable (theta) is a variable commonly used for angles.
 By convention, angles in the coordinate plane are measured from the positive direction where the counter-clockwise rotation is positive.

-Radians are often introduced with the trigonometric functions and the unit circle.
-Shown below are the plots of sine and cosine labeled in radians.
+Radians are often introduced when the trigonometric functions are defined using the unit circle.
+Shown below are the graphs of the sine and cosine function labeled in radians.

 -